eldiankyo/cc-chatgpt/README.md

 	action = "deny"
 ```

-Now you can run the server file in a terminal window:
+Now you can start the server from a terminal window:
 ```bash
 python server.py
 ```